-COURSE: DANCE III OPEN TO: Grades 11 - 12
+COURSE: 0781 DANCE III

-(Dance II and instructor approval)
+OPEN TO: Grades 11 - 12 (10th grade with special proficiency and instructor approval)

 PREREQUISITE: Dance II or instructor approval

 The Dance III course builds upon the skills and knowledge acquired in Dance II.
 The focus is on continuing to develop mastery in technique and the introduction of higher-level technique with an emphasis on modern dance technique.
 Dance III provides students additional opportunities to explore choreography as well as the aesthetics, history, performance and critique of dance.